NearIRM

 Alerts

-Understand alert lifecycle, states, and available actions
+Understand the alert lifecycle in NearIRM.
+Learn about alert states, acknowledgment, resolution, and available actions

 What are Alerts?